 plus a 40-image collective installation, free applicants pass, and more

-There are many angles to interpret this theme.
-This is why we invite you to send yours and join this open call that represents the main channel through which become part of our festival.
-We are selecting indeed at least 3 works for individual shows, up to 40 images for a collective installation, and up to 20 projects for the projections.
-Plus, as an applicant you can claim your free daily pass to attend the festival!
+We invite you to present your visual projects and share your interpretation of this year's theme.
+All approaches are welcome, you can also insert links to videos or installation shots in your applications.
+Through this open call we will select at least 4 projects for individual shows, up to 40 images for a collective installation, and up to 20 works for the projections.
+Plus, as applicant you can claim your free daily pass to attend the festival.

-We look forward to reviewing your applications - together with a jury comprising photographers who were the protagonist of last year's edition - and to welcoming you to Bologna this September.
+We look forward to reviewing your applications - together with a jury comprising photographers who were the protagonist of last year's edition - and to welcoming you to Bologna in September.

 Assigned by the Main Jury